-• The appeal hearing will begin with Stage 1.
-If there is more than one appeal for the School in question, all parents will attend this part of the appeal hearing.
-The School Representative is invited to explain to the Panel why they have had to refuse a place at the School.
+- The appeal hearing will begin with Stage 1.
+If there is more than one appeal for the school in question, all parents will attend this part of the appeal hearing.
+The school representative is invited to explain to the Panel why they have had to refuse a place at the school.
 The Panel will check whether a mistake was made in applying the admission arrangements and if the school could take extra pupils without prejudice to the provision of efficient education or the efficient use of resources.
 They will also consider whether the admission arrangements are lawful.
-The Panel then has the opportunity to question the School Representative and will invite you (and any other parents) to do the same.

-If you have any questions regarding the School's case this is the time to address them.
-Any questions regarding your personal case wait until Stage 2.
+The Panel then has the opportunity to question the school representative and will invite you (and any other parents) to do the same. - If you have any questions regarding the school's case this is the time to address them.
+Any questions regarding your personal case wait until Stage 2. - When Stage 1 is complete, you (and any other parents) and the school representative(s) will be asked to leave the room. - The Clerk returns to the appeal room and the Panel has to decide whether or not the School has made its case.

-- When Stage 1 is complete, you (and any other parents) and the School Representative(s) will be moved by the Clerk back into the virtual waiting room. - The Clerk remains with the Panel at all times and the Panel has to decide whether or not the School has made its case. - Once a decision has been made, the Clerk will readmit you (and any other parents) and the School Representative(s) back to the appeal hearing and the decision will be announced. - If the decision at Stage 1 is that the school has not made its case, it may be that you are offered a place at this point. - If the decision at Stage 1 is that the school has made its case, the appeal hearing goes to Stage 2. - Stage 2 is your own individual and private hearing with the Panel.
-You will be asked to put your case forward in whatever way you find easiest. - The Panel will ask you questions about your case and the School Representative(s) may also ask you questions. - The Chair will make sure that you have had the opportunity to cover all points that you wanted to make. - At the end of Stage 2, you and the School Representative(s) will be asked to leave the Zoom hearing.
+- Once a decision has been made, the Clerk will ask you (and any other parents) and the school representative(s) to return to the appeal room and the decision will be announced. - If the decision at Stage 1 is that the school has not made its case, it may be that you are offered a place at this point. - If the decision at Stage 1 is that the school has made its case, the appeal hearing goes to Stage 2. - Stage 2 is your own individual hearing with the Panel.
+You will be asked to put your case forward in whatever way you find easiest. - The Panel will ask you questions about your case and the school representative may also ask you questions. - The Chair will make sure that you have had the opportunity to cover all points that you wanted to make. - At the end of Stage 2, you and the school representative will be asked to leave the room.
 This is the end of your participation in the appeal hearing.
-You are now free to leave. - If there are other parents appealing for the School in question, they will have their Stage 2 hearing. - When all parents have completed their Stage 2 hearings, the Clerk stays with the Panel whilst it makes its decisions and minutes the proceedings. - You are not told the outcome of your appeal on the day.
+You are now free to leave. - If there are other parents appealing for the school in question, they will have their Stage 2 hearing. - When all parents have completed Stage 2, the Clerk stays with the Panel whilst it makes its decisions and minutes the proceedings. - You are not told the outcome of your appeal on the day.